assay/assay.github.io/_posts/2014-05-17-readme-why-and-how.md

 ------------

 At the moment only **Ubuntu** is supported.
-To build the product install the following packages:
+To build Foobar install the following packages:
 `sudo apt-get install build-essential libtool gcc g++`

 How to build?